berndporr/fastcgi_json_cpp_api/README.md

 ## Example code

+### Fake Sensor
 The subdir `fake_sensor_demo` contains a `demo_sensor_server` which fakes a temperature sensor and its readings are plotted in a web browser.
 The nginx config file and the website are in the `website` directory.

+### Real temperature readings with the DS18B20

+Navigate to the subdir `ds18b20` how to measure real temperature readings.

 Bernd Porr, mail@berndporr.me.uk